MicrosoftDocs/power-automate-docs/articles/trigger-sharepoint-library.md

    ![Approval requests in Power Automate.](media/trigger-sharepoint-library/portal.png)

-Once the the request is approved or rejected, the flow execution continues.
+Once the request is approved or rejected, the flow execution continues.
 If the request was approved, the file you put in the incoming folder will be moved to the other folder.

    ![The flow continues.](media/trigger-sharepoint-library/continue.png)